55th Space Weather Squadron: Cold War weather reconnaissance operations

 The following year, the squadron upgraded to Boeing WB-50 Superfortresses.
 It tested WB-50 aircraft flying long-duration missions over 24 hours in length and trained crews for other weather squadrons.
 The same year, it was renamed the 55th Weather Reconnaissance Squadron.
 The 55th provided weather data for transoceanic fighter deployments, photographic reconnaissance for testing experimental Corona reconnaissance satellite imagery, and surveillance for space flight recoveries.
 In 1957 it added its first jet aircraft, the Boeing WB-47 Stratojet, to its inventory.
 The squadron added the northwestern Atlantic Ocean to its area of responsibility in the late 1950s.
 It tracked Hurricanes Dot and Donna in 1959 and 1960.
 From July 1958 it operated detachments in Alaska, Hawaii and Washington.
-These detachments were equipped and manned from resources of the 57th and 58th Weather Reconnaissance Squadrons, which were inactivated to free up funds for the Air Force's intercontinental ballistic missile program.
+These detachments were equipped and staffed from resources of the 57th and 58th Weather Reconnaissance Squadrons, which were inactivated to free up funds for the Air Force's intercontinental ballistic missile program.
 It continued operations from these locations until it was inactivated in July 1961.